 What is Verification?

-Verification is the process by which Eastern Wyoming College (EWC) confirms accuracy of the data reported on a student’s Free Application for Federal Student Aid (FAFSA).
+Verification is the process by which Eastern Wyoming College (EWC) confirms the accuracy of the data reported on a student’s Free Application for Federal Student Aid (FAFSA).
 The FAFSA federal processor selects the student (FAFSA) applications for which the data submitted must be verified.

 The federal processor applies a series of edit checks, which are prescribed by federal financial aid regulations, to each FAFSA.
 The edit checks may result in an application being selected for verification.
 In addition, the federal processor randomly selects for verification a percentage of all financial aid applications.